 The qualification of the successor determines the future of the family business, nevertheless, what is most critical qualification of a successor is remain debated.
 Bathija & Priyadarshini (2018) claim that determining the successor's qualification is the toughest and most critical challenge for most family businesses.
-For instance, in 2001, Suarz and their research team believes knowledge and skills are the key factor for the succession.
 Brockhaus (2004) assert the factors of successor such as education, technological ability, and managerial and financial skills should take into first consideration.
-Sareshmukh & Corbett (2011) debated that successor's factors such as self-efficacy, work experience and education are most crucial of perception of entrepreneurial opportunities.
-Churchill & Hatten (1987) and Friedman (1986) point out the foremost measurements of effective successors is their ability to increase revenues profits and enhance their company's reputation.
+Sareshmukh & Corbett (2011) debate that successor's factors such as self-efficacy, work experience and education are most crucial of perception of entrepreneurial opportunities.
+Churchill & Hatten (1987) point out the foremost measurements of effective successors is their ability to increase revenues profits and enhance their company's reputation.
 Previous studies have shown that qualifications of the successor are important factor in the inheritance of the family business.
 However, we argue that due to human natural limitation the number of candidates for successors is only a few and their individual talents may vary owed to innate or acquired factors.
-Family business founders not able to select the ideal candidates from optional selections, normally they faced problems of "either/or" question.
+Family business founders not able to select the ideal candidates from optional selections, normally when they face problems of "either/or" question.
 Based on the premise of restricting the inheritance blood relationship, regardless of the opinions of others, the decision power is manipulated by the hands of authoritatively-led entrepreneurs.
 If the founder approves the successor's capability, it goes without saying that the chosen one is the qualified successor.
-In other way round, if the founder does not appreciate the offspring's ability even though he contributes commonly believed high stander achievement, he still not able to win his father's approval.
+In other way round, if the founder does not appreciate the offspring's ability even though commonly contributing believed high stander achievement, he/she still is not able to win his/her father's approval.